MontaQLabs/PolkArena/polkadot-hackathons/TOOLS_FEATURE.md

 ---

-The Tools section transforms PolkaArena into a comprehensive platform for interactive engagement, combining the excitement of live quizzes with the power of viral social campaigns! 🚀
+The Tools section transforms Crucible into a comprehensive platform for interactive engagement, combining the excitement of live quizzes with the power of viral social campaigns! 🚀